What you need to know about the Georgia Senate runoff elections

 Why are these two runoffs in Georgia happening?

 Because no candidate got more that 50 percent of the vote in November.
-When that happens, Georgia election law says the top two vote getters must go to a runoff.
-This will be held Jan.
-5.
+When that happens, Georgia election law says the top two vote-getters must go to a runoff.

 Georgia is also in a unique position by having both Senate seats up.
 One is a regular election, as Sen. David Perdue (R) finishes his first six-year term and runs for reelection.
 The other is a special election after a Republican senator retired last year.
-Georgia’s governor appointed Sen. Kelly Loeffler (R) to the seat, and now she’s running for her first election to a full term.
+Georgia’s governor appointed Sen. Kelly Loeffler (R) to the seat, and now she’s running in her first election for a full term.

 Loeffler’s race was crowded, so it was expected to go to a runoff, because there were too many candidates for one to consolidate 50 percent or more of the vote.
 That Perdue’s race is going to a runoff is more of a surprise.